MAT MARTIN | Branding – The Kapferer Brand Identity Prism

 Strong brands are capable of weaving all aspects [of the prism] into an effective whole in order to create a concise, clear and appealing brand identity.

-To better understand the nature of a brand’s behaviour in this space it’s useful to look at each of these terms separately.
+To better understand the nature of a brand’s behaviour in this space it is useful to look at each of the terms separately.

 The physical features and qualities of the brand.
-Think of the shape of a bottle of Coca-Cola or Orangina, or of the physical qualities of almost any Apple product (sleek, minimalist, elegant) and you’ll be considering the physique of a brand.
+Think of the shape of a bottle of Coca-Cola or Orangina and you’ll be considering the physique of a brand.
 Kapferer stated that this should be considered the basis of the brand, although this is a simpler consideration if you are selling a tangible product rather than a service.

-A brand’s character is nebulous at best.
+A brand’s personality is nebulous at best.
 It can be communicated through a choice of colour, typography or even a celebrity endorsement (think of George Clooney’s association with the Nespresso brand).
-It really is about personality – what is your brand like to be around?
+It really is about character – what is your brand like to be around?
 Would you be more likely to go to a board meeting with your business, or out for a drink?

 This refers specifically to the culture of a demographic in which it is necessary for a brand to base its behaviour.
-A brand like Budweiser trades on traditional, even stereotypical North American values, and yet markets another version of their product – arguably further to its core than its main one – as a traditional Czech product.
-A clear example of a company adapting its brand identity culture to distinct markets.
+A brand like Budweiser trades on traditional, even stereotypical North American values, and yet markets another version of their product – an older one – as a traditional Czech product.
+This is a clear example of a company adapting its brand identity culture to distinct markets.

-We are talking here about the relationship between brand and client.
+The relationship in question here is between brand and client.
 Where does a brand sit on the spectrum between client-focused red carpet treatment and haughty aloofness?
-Again, Apple provide an excellent example of a company who successfully walk a very delicate line between providing a high end luxury product alongside a level of customer service and focus on customer experience which appears to value the individual client very highly.
-This article’s analysis of brand identity relationships makes a strong comparison between BMW and Lexus).
+Different messages will attract different client interactions.
+For example, Apple are a company who successfully walk a very delicate line between providing a high end luxury product on a large scale, whilst maintaining a level of customer service and focus on customer experience which appears to value the individual client highly.

 This refers specifically to the reflection in branding and promotional material of the stereotypical user of the brand in question.
 For example, Coca-Cola’s focus on the 15-18 age group with strong messages of fun and friendship, or Marlboro’s strong, masculine and neo-mythical cowboy styling.
-Dove’s ‘Real Beauty’ campaign uses this aspect of brand identity very effectively.
-This article at Brand Manager Guide has some very interesting breakdowns of these brands and more, drawn directly around Kapferer’s Brand Identity prism and demonstrating very clearly this particular concept.
+Famously, Dove’s ‘Real Beauty’ campaign used this aspect of brand identity effectively.

 It is important to note that a brand which effectively reflects to a very specific audience can also perform very well in much broader terms (again consider the real demographic for sales of Coca-Cola compared to that brand’s reported 15-18 demographic).

 There is an important yet subtle point of difference between reflection and self-image.
 Where reflection works with the sender’s perception of the client image, self-image deals with the client’s own idea of self.
 Often the client of a luxury brand doesn’t buy into that brand because they are in the targeted demographic, but rather because they want to identify with that demographic: People may well borrow beyond their means to buy a luxury car so as to project an image of success to themselves and those around them.
-Both Zeynep Çıkın and Tools 4 Management point out in their articles on this subject that customers of the Lacoste brand appear to see themselves as belonging to a sports club, even when they do not.
+For example, Zeynep Çıkın points out in their article on this subject that customers of the Lacoste brand appear to see themselves as belonging to a sports club, even when they do not.

 Kapferer’s list provides a means by which to identify some key aspects of the communication of a brand.
 Thinking in these terms invites us to consider the role of the client in forming a brand identity and take this into account when managing that brand.
 The Kapferer Brand Identity Prism illustrates the various relationships we can seek to nurture between these areas, and thus between business and client.